25 Feb The relationship between addiction and narcissism

 What about Addiction and NPD?

 Addiction and NPD are frequently discussed in pairs, and while the two can certainly exist comorbidly, they don’t need to go hand in hand.
 Both involve an individual seeking something external to fill a void.
 For the narcissist, that external ‘something’ comes from people’s validation.
-For the addict, on the other hand, it comes directly from a substance or a compulsive behavior.
+For the addict, on the other hand, it comes directly from a substance or a particular compulsive behavior.
 Most of the time, addicts are just addicts with some narcissistic personality traits.
 Additionally, clinical narcissists (people with NPD) can just be narcissists and not addicts.

 What happens very frequently to those with NPD, however, is that when they don’t get the praise they need, they act out in other ways.
 This often means seeking out drugs or alcohol to deal with emotional stress.
-Furthermore, because alcohol and drug use are generally only temporary solutions, the person with NPD keeps drinking or using, thereby kickstarting the cycle of addiction.
+Furthermore, because alcohol and drug use are generally only temporary solutions, the person with NPD keeps drinking or using which then kickstarts the cycle of addiction.
 What makes this scenario even more dangerous for those with NPD is that they’re already, in a sense, ‘addicted’ to denying that they have faults.
 Admitting they don’t have a handle on things can be a real threat to their already sensitive egos.
 For this reason, it can be much harder for NPD individuals to break the addiction cycle than it can be for those without it.

 Addicts often display narcissistic traits, but this doesn’t mean they have NPD